gjacopo/bodylanguage/doxy/README.md

 </tr>
 </table>

+For some languages, the literature may provide "consistent" examples of documentation, still they are often not generic enough and do not go beyond the inline documentation (targeting the developer, not the user).
+For instance, there is, to our knowledge, no documentation framework or built-in tool that is compatible with `SAS` (a tool like [_DocItOut_](https://choonchernlim.com/docitout/) is not maintained since 2008 anymore).

+Based on the results reported in the wiki mentioned above, we preselected 4 markup languages that are: _(i)_ widely adopted opens-source, _(ii)_ enable HTML import/export (note though that Textile does not enable HTML import), and _(iii)_ are supported (possibly through different documentation generators) by more than one language.
 Finally, _markdown_ language shall be adopted:
 * it is human-readable, easy-to-learn,
 * it is common to many languages, and in particular, in view of future migration, to `R` through its [_Rmarkdown_](http://rmarkdown.rstudio.com) variant,